Africa EENI Global Business School

 12. Benin share borders (2,123 kilometres) with Burkina Faso (386 kilometres), Nigeria (809 kilometres, Lagos), Niger (277 kilometres) and Togo (651 kilometres)

-Study a Master / Doctorate in Global Business at EENI Global Business School
+Study Online at EENI Global Business School

-Foreign Trade and Business in Benin (Exports) Benin
+Foreign Trade and Business in Benin Benin

 1. Masters: Business in Africa, Transport in Africa, Foreign Trade, International Business